Our products in use

 Product materials & care

 Stainless Steel Containers Stainless steel 304 (18/8).
-LDPE #4 plastic lids.
+Food-grade silicone lids and LDPE #4 plastic lids.
 PP#5 plastic dividers.
 Dishwasher safe, top rack.
 Plastic lids and dividers are dishwasher safe but research has shown that it's best to keep plastics out of high temperature environments.

 Insulated Containers Stainless steel 304 (18/8).
 18oz Food Jars have all stainless steel interior.
 12oz Food Jars have PP #5 plastic lid and base.
 Dishwasher safe, top rack.
 Plastic lids are dishwasher safe but research has shown that it is best to keep plastics out of high temperature environments.